claustopholt/VirtualMachine/README.md

 VirtualMachine
 ==============
-STEP 2: This is a simple virtual machine, simulating a hypothetical microprocessor.
+STEP 3: This is a simple virtual machine, simulating a hypothetical microprocessor.
 It also contains a simple test language that compiles to the virtual machine's bytecode.
+The virtual machine is hosted on an interactive website.

 Built for Python 2.7.